-As of November 5, 2018, Project Access NOW has the following positions available:
+Project Access NOW has the following positions available:

-- Reports to: Community Assistance Program Manager
+- Reports to: Regional Care Coordinator Program Manager

-- Hours: 40 hours
+- Hours: 40 hours per week

-- Salary: Starting wage $22 an hour.
+- Salary: $18.25 to $22.25 an hour starting wage (DOE).
 Full-benefits offered.
 (Medical, dental, vision, life, FSA, and 401K)

 Principal Duties & Responsibilities